iamtheratio/SMWCentral-Downloader-Patcher/README.md

 - **Better Iconography**: Application icon on all dialogs and popups
 - **Responsive Design**: Improved layout and spacing throughout
 - **Status Indicators**: Real-time feedback on data loading and filtering
+- **📊 Visual Charts**: Interactive line charts with hover effects and legends

 ## 🔧 Technical Notes